kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 ### Future aspects to consider

-One could take into account [shared resources](http://kubernetes.io/docs/user-guide/compute-resources/#planned-improvements) when predicting free capacity (with fragmenation) as well.
+One could take into account [shared resources](http://kubernetes.io/docs/user-guide/compute-resources/#planned-improvements) when predicting free capacity (with fragmentation) as well.
 Currently, limit and requests are supported for cpu and memory resource types only.
 In future, the types can be extended to node disk space resources and custom [resource types](../../docs/design/resources.md#resource-types).